 601 Wood St

-The Wood Street Galleries are probably The ‘Burgh’s best kept secret, which is a shame, because they’re not just fun, but incredibly impressive, as well.
-Tucked up above Wood Street station, these galleries are funded by the Heinz Foundation and showcase quarterly interactive, immersive exhibtions by artists from all over the world.
+The Wood Street Galleries are probably The ‘Burgh’s best-kept secret, which is a shame, because they’re not just fun, but incredibly impressive, as well.
+Tucked up above Wood Street station, these galleries are funded by the Heinz Foundation and showcase quarterly interactive, immersive exhibitions by artists from all over the world.
 Never crowded, the intimacy of the galleries can almost prompt an eerie sensation as you submit mind and body to the will of the faceless artist.
 The small, out of date steel elevator is the perfect (and only) way to reach the galleries, so don’t bother looking for an alternative entrance or exit.

 Cathedral of Learning

 The view from the 42nd floor is unlike any other in the city.
 Seriously– It’s the tallest educational building in the western hemisphere and the second-tallest university building in the world.
 “Cathy,” as the building is affectionately known by Pitt students, is definitely worth a visit.
 Twenty-nine Nationality Rooms (designed by representatives of the countries they’re modeled after) adorn the first floor.
 Be sure to peak into each during the holidays, when the rooms are decorated according to their countries’ holiday traditions.
 With Schenley Park and Panther Hollow a short walk away, there’s plenty to explore within walking distance of Cathy.